 - 1. What is Martin Luther King's argument against cultural relativism?
 What does he propose in its place?
-Do you agree with his reasoning? - 2.
-According to cultural relativism, if racism were accepted by the majority of a society, would that make it right for that society?
-If Martin Luther King represented a minority of Americans during the civil rights era, what would relativism say about his views or actions at the time?
-What would relativism say about the rightness of them today?
+Do you agree with is reasoning? - 2.
+According to cultural relativism, if racism is accepted by the majority of a society, would that make it right for that society?
+Assuming that Martin Luther King represented a minority of Americans in his views or actions, what would relativism say about them at the time he was fighting for civil rights?
+What would relativism say about the rightness of his views or actions now?